Some of the conditions we work with..

 Individuals with autism may be mildly, moderately or severely affected (hence it is referred to as a “spectrum” disorder or condition).
 Autism varies from individual to individual – no two people are affected in exactly the same way.
 Moderate and severe autism is usually accompanied by some degree of learning disability.

-Asperger syndrome is a form of autism characterised by an absence of learning disability, and normal or advanced development of speech in childhood.
+Asperger syndrome refers to a form of autism characterised by an absence of learning disability, and normal or advanced development of speech in childhood.
 Individuals with Asperger’s may be highly intelligent and creative, and can be found in all walks of life, including the police service.
+(Asperger’s is no longer a separate diagnosis, as it is now considered part of the autism spectrum; however the term is still in common use.)

 Autism is not yet fully understood, and its exact cause is unknown.
 It is far more widespread than previously thought – it is estimated to affect at least 1 in 100, and possibly as many as 1 in 70 of the general population – about 1.1% of the UK population according to the 2011 census.
 (Source: National Autistic Society)